ENEE467/Getting_Started/source/Setup.rst

    code ~/<workspace-name>

-Then either click ``Reopen in Container`` from the pop-up at the bottom-right as shown in :ref:`Figure 1<figure 1>`.
+Then either click ``Reopen in Container`` from the pop-up at the bottom-right part of the window.

-.. _Figure 1:
 .. figure:: images/reopen-1.png
-   :width: 400
+   :width: 450
    :align: center

-   Figure 1: Opening in Dev Container through pop-up
+   Opening in Dev Container through pop-up

-Or click the remote button at the bottom-left like in :ref:`Figure 2<figure 2>` in case you missed the pop-up.
+Or click the remote button at the bottom-left part of the window in case you missed the pop-up.

-.. _Figure 2:
 .. figure:: images/reopen-2.png
-   :width: 400
+   :width: 450
    :align: center

-   Figure 2: Opening in Dev Container using remote button
+   Opening in Dev Container using remote button

-Always select the ``ral-lab`` configuration **when doing the exercises on a lab computer** like in :ref:`Figure 3<figure 3>`.
+Always select the ``ral-lab`` configuration **when doing the exercises on a lab computer**.

-.. _Figure 3:
 .. figure:: images/config-select.png
-   :width: 400
+   :width: 450
    :align: center

-   Figure 3: Selecting the configuration on lab computer
+   Selecting the configuration on lab computer

 The container should start and execute the setup script which primarily involves building the packages.